David L. Grange

 David L. Grange (born December 29, 1947) is a retired United States Army major general.
 He served with the 101st Airborne Division during the Vietnam War.
 He was later assigned to Delta Force, commanding a squadron during the invasion of Grenada and was deputy commander during the Gulf War.
-His last command was of 1st Infantry Division before he retired in 1999.
+His last command was of 1st Infantry Division in Germany before he retired in 1999.

 Early life

 Born on December 29, 1947, in Long Island, New York, Grange is the son of retired Lieutenant General David E. Grange, Jr. He graduated from North Georgia College with a Bachelor of Science degree and was commissioned a second lieutenant in the infantry.
 Grange later earned a master's degree in public service from Western Kentucky University.